 Under § 930.52, only those districts with an annual average production of at least six million pounds are subject to regulation and any district producing a crop which is less than 50 percent of its annual average is exempt.
-The regulated districts for the 2011-2012 crop year would be: District 1-Northern Michigan; District 2-Central Michigan; District 3-Southern Michigan; District 4-New York; District 7-Utah; and District 8-Washington.
-Districts 5, 6, and 9 (Oregon, Pennsylvania, and Wisconsin, respectively) would not be regulated for the 2011-12 season.
+The regulated districts for the 2011-2012 crop year are: District 1-Northern Michigan; District 2-Central Michigan; District 3-Southern Michigan; District 4-New York; District 7-Utah; and District 8- Washington.
+Districts 5, 6, and 9 (Oregon, Pennsylvania, and Wisconsin, respectively) are not regulated for the 2011-12 season.